c0debrain/GWT-Resty-Template/README.md

 This template uses resty to geneate a REST client service and call the server using a GET request.

-The server uses Jersey + Guice to handle resources and send back response as Json messages.
+The server uses Jersey + Guice to handle resources and send back responses as Json messages.

 Client